About Living City Farms

 FARMER RICH JOHNSON

 Farmer Rich Johnson was born and raised in Northeast Ohio.
-The land, community, and experiences he encountered here have inspired him to dive deep into farming and agriculture.
-Over the past 14 years, he’s studied and practiced aquaponics, permaculture, hydroponics, mushroom growing, microgreen production, medicinal herbs, and much more.
+The land, community, and experiences he encountered here have inspired him to dive deep into agriculture.
+Over the past 14 years, he’s studied and practiced aquaponics, permaculture, hydroponics, mushroom growing, microgreen production, growing medicinal herbs, and much more.

 Living City Farms is owned and supported by Good Place Holdings, a purpose-driven holding company that values people, community, and creation.
 This unique relationship allows the farm to benefit from the business mentorship and resources of Good Place Holdings while focusing the farm team's energy on the work and ongoing study of regenerative farming.
 Learn more about Good Place Holdings.